Meriadoc-Gradmap/UBCGradMap/readme.md

 - Iain Griesdale: Designer
   -  Developed API to interface from the frontend to the backend
   -  Setup Dockerfile and compose for easy deployment
+    - AWS Server hosting for easy public access to the website over the internet
-  -  Minor frontend styling development to improve UI
+  -  Minor frontend styling development for UI/UX
-  -  Worked with all group members to integrate components together
+  -  Coordinated final deployment and integration logistics
 - Finn Bainbridge: Developer
   - Created the frontend website the user interacts with, which includes:
     - The dynamic graph widget with GPA average coloured nodes